MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 The CertificateThumbprint parameter specifies the certificate that's used for CBA.
 A valid value is the thumbprint value of the certificate.
 For example, `83213AEAC56D61C97AEE5C1528F4AC5EBA7321C1`.

 Don't use this parameter with the Certificate or CertificateFilePath parameters.
+**Note**: CertificateThumbprint paramete is only supported on Windows OS.

 For more information about CBA, see [App-only authentication for unattended scripts in the EXO V2 module](https://aka.ms/exov2-cba).